wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 - **What does the localhost URL mean?**
 - **What's the difference between npm run dev and npm start?**
 - **How and why do I import a component in React?
 Where am I importing all that from?**
-- **What does import SplashScreen from './components/SplashScreen' mean?
-Again, imagine I am in middle school.**
+- **What does import SplashScreen from './components/SplashScreen' mean?**
 - **In a React app, what does the index.html file do?**

 ---